Mephi78/obsidian-help-de/de/Obsidian Publish/Set up Obsidian Publish.md

 Now that you've published your first notes, you might want to:
 - Set up a custom domain for your site: [[Custom domains]]
 - Learn about advanced site customization: [[Customize your site]]
-- Find out how to add social media cards: [[Social media link previews]]
+- Find out how to add social media cards: [[Social-Media-Vorschau]]